dora-team/dora.dev/hugo/content/sponsors/_index.md

 ### We offer various sponsorship levels to suit your needs and budget:

 #### Premiere (Limited Availability)

 * Prominent logo placement on the report cover.
+* Logo and description on dora.dev website.
-* Exclusive right to gate the report on your website 30 days after launch.
+* Exclusive right to gate the report on your website starting 30 days after launch.
+* Logo included in the banner of the DORA Report blog announcement on [cloud.google.com/blog](https://cloud.google.com/blog).
 * Report author participation in a sponsored webinar, with opportunity for extended discussion and Q&A.
+* All benefits included in Gold sponsorship.

 #### Gold
 * Logo placement on the report cover.
+* Logo and description on dora.dev website.
+* Co-branded infographic of the 2025 DORA Report.
-* Report author participation in a sponsored webinar.
+* Report author participation in a sponsored webinar, with opportunity for extended discussion and Q&A.
+* All benefits included in Silver sponsorship.

 #### Silver
 * Logo in the report.
+* Logo on dora.dev website.
-* Report author participation in a sponsored webinar.
+* Report author participation in a sponsored webinar, with opportunity for extended discussion and Q&A.

-The DORA Report's influence continues to grow, with the 2023 report reaching tens of thousands of professionals and generating significant industry buzz.
+The DORA Report's influence continues to grow, with the 2024 report reaching tens of thousands of professionals and generating significant industry buzz.
 By joining us as a sponsor, you can leverage this momentum and position your company at the forefront of helping technology-driven organizations thrive.

 ### Partnership and Community
 Beyond these tangible benefits, all potential sponsors are invited to join the vibrant [DORA Community](https://dora.community) This community provides a platform for sharing experiences, learning from others, and collaborating on initiatives to improve software delivery and operations performance.